-Investment Banking vs Private Equity- There is a huge difference between investment banking and private equity.
+There is a huge difference between investment bankingInvestment BankingInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. and private equity.
 We will bunk the myths here and will try to see from different angles how they are different from each other.
-Many people often think that there is not much difference between investment banking and private equity as they both deal with raising capital for investing purposes, but they are entirely different if you give a closer look.
+Many people often think that there is not much difference between them as they both deal with raising capital for investment purposes, but they are entirely different if you give a closer look.

 We will dig deep and see in detail how these two different career paths ultimately impacted a lot of young professionals in a meaningful way.
 We will talk about industries, conceptual roles, what sort of cultures or lifestyles they offer, honorarium and various skill sets required to thrive in these paths.

-If you wish to gain Private Equity Skills Professionally, then you may look at this Private Equity Course
+If you wish to gain private equity skills professionally, then you may look at this Private Equity Course

+Think like this.
 A is a private equity firm.
 And B is an investment banking firm.

 Now, firm B is completely different.
 What firm B does is a service of capital-raising for businesses.
-Firm B advises clients on different transactions like mergers and acquisitions, asset allocation, restructuring and any service that facilitates capital-raising for its clients.
+Firm B advises clients on different transactions like mergers and acquisitions, asset allocation, restructuring, and any service that facilitates capital-raising for its clients.

 So what is the basic industry difference between firm A and firm B?
-The basic difference is firm A is an investment business; whereas firm B is a capital-raising services.
+The basic difference is firm A is an investment business; whereas firm B is a capital-raising service.
 Thus private equity is a lot different than investment banking.
-In investment banking, you don’t need to invest anything at your risk; your job as investment banker is to facilitate and offer consulting services.
+In investment banking, you don’t need to invest anything at your risk; your job as an investment banker is to facilitate and offer consulting services.
 But in private equity firm, your job is to invest, not to advise.
-These two paths often intersect and often the investment banker needs to pitch out ideas to convince the client to do the deal, but both are different industry and different pathways.
+These two paths often intersect and often the investment banker needs to pitch out ideas to convince the client to do the deal, but both are different industries and different pathways.

-Investment Banking vs Private Equity – Profile
+Investment Banking vs Private Equity – Job Profile

 As we already mentioned both of these things are different, let’s look at what tasks you need to perform if you need to be part of each of these pathways.